 The main reason cooling units and heat pumps fail are because of overheating.
 Airflow to HVAC equipment is necessary for long life and efficiency.
 HVAC equipment life can easily be cut in half.
 Utility bills can double or even triple if maintenance is ignored.

 Another leading cause of failures is improper refrigerant pressures.
 That’s another reason why well-trained Techs with refrigerant gauges are necessary to provide proper maintenance of HVAC equipment.

 HVAC equipment needs a thorough cleaning and scheduled adjustments, or it will fail prematurely.
 Sadly, these hidden lessons are far too common and hard on the checkbook.

-John Henry's Plumbing, Heating, and Air has what I believe is the best Service Maintenance Agreement program available.
-Why not automatically let John Henry's Plumbing, Heating, and Air schedule regular maintenance and check all the important items to reduce surprises?
+John Henry's Plumbing, Heating, Air, and Electrical has what I believe is the best Service Maintenance Agreement program available.
+Why not automatically let John Henry's Plumbing, Heating, Air, and Electrical schedule regular maintenance and check all the important items to reduce surprises?

 Times have changed and Mrs. L. would not be allowed to clean our fingernails today as she did back then.
 Hopefully, there are less painful ways of teaching future generations accountability.

 This article is dedicated to those teachers we thought were a little too “tough”, but shaped us into responsible adults.
 Your efforts are appreciated.